Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Student's tν / (ν−2) for ν > 2ν = degrees of freedomLarger than the normal distribution's; shrinks toward 1 as ν → ∞

-The Poisson distribution's property (variance = mean) is particularly useful as a diagnostic tool.
-If you count rare events and find that observed variance substantially exceeds the mean, the data may follow a negative binomial distribution instead — a common situation in public health and ecology called overdispersion.
-See the binomial distribution guide and normal distribution guide for worked examples using these formulas.
+The Poisson distribution's property (variance = mean) is a useful diagnostic tool.
+If you count rare events and find that observed variance substantially exceeds the mean, the data may follow a negative binomial distribution — a situation called overdispersion, common in public health and ecology.
+See the binomial distribution guide and normal distribution guide for worked examples.

 Variance in Machine Learning — The Bias-Variance Tradeoff

-In machine learning, "variance" takes on a specific technical meaning beyond the statistical one — but it is rooted in the same idea.
-A model's variance describes how much its predictions change when trained on different samples of the same data.
+In machine learning, "variance" describes how much a model's predictions change when trained on different samples of the same data.
 According to Hastie, Tibshirani & Friedman's The Elements of Statistical Learning (Stanford, 2009), the expected prediction error of any model decomposes as:

 Bias-Variance Decomposition